yhyakuna/katacoda-scenarios/vault-tools/step2.md

 This template file will be used to retrieve data from `kv-v1`.

+> As of [v0.20.0](https://github.com/hashicorp/consul-template/blob/v0.20.0/CHANGELOG.md), Consul Template supports KV v2 secrets engine.
+Therefore, if you are using KV v2, you would need Consul Template 0.20.0 or later.

 Open the `customer-v2.tpl`{{open}} file and enter the following:

 <pre class="file" data-filename="customer-v2.tpl" data-target="replace">